MMIV-ML/lvv-ri-new/README.md

 # lvv-ri-new

 Linear mixed effects models applied to longitudinal imaging (e.g. lateral ventricle volumes) and behaviour data <br>
+This repository is slightly modified from https://github.com/arvidl/lvv-ri (to avoid `rpy2` which is problematic, using the notebooks with the R kernel instead)

 #### (LVV = Lateral Ventricle Volume; RI = Response Inhibition)